Like GWS on Facebook

 Dr. Molly Kerby

-In addition to my interests in traditional classroom teaching, I am the research director for a service-abroad project sponsored by the College of Health and Human service at WKU in Gales Point, Belize.
-I have a sincere interest in educating students outside the classroom as well as within.
-One of my goals is to create a women-centered, social justice program that will coordinate efforts to allow students to travel to other communities and countries in a service-learning capacity.
-Gender-related issues that affect our global neighbors have a direct effect on our nation, and it is imperative that our students learn how and why these relationships exist.
-There is a growing need and demand in every field for students to have an understanding of the concept of stewardship and sustainability.
+In addition to my interests in traditional classroom teaching, I have taught courses in Ireland and Belize (Central America).
+Gender related issues that affect our global neighbors have a direct effect on our nation and it is imperative that students learn how and why these relationships exist.
+There is a growing need and demand in every field to teach our students to have an understanding of the concept of stewardship, sustainability, and civic engagement/action.

 Visit my sites: